 From the 70s, Feroz Khan got involved in production and direction of his own films and created gold in the next 20 years.
 His film Apradh with Mumtaz became super hit.
 He brought in many dimensions of car driving in Indian cinema.
 He showed car racing in Apradh.
 His film Dharmatma with Hema Malini and Rekha created history in the mid-70s.
 It was modeled in the lines of Hollywood film Godfather where Marlon Brando played the lead role.
 Part of the film was shot in Dubai, and from that time Feroz Khan used Dubai for shooting many of his blockbuster films.

 Feroz Khan’s action style mesmerized the viewers.
 He gave a stylish performance in the film Khote Sikke and Kala Sona.
 His Robinhood like image haunted the viewers.
+He did wear a black dress which was very popular among the youngstars of the 1970s.
+Whatever he did wear in his young days used to declare fashion statement.
 His style of riding cars, riding horses and jugglery with the guns showed touch of Hollywood actors.
 With the advent of action films in the mid-70s with the emerging of Amitabh Bacchan in the bollywood scenario, Feroz Khan’s demand in action film increased and increased.

 His film Qurbani with Vinod Khanna and Zeenat Aman created storms in the early 80s.
 Rafi’s song ‘kya dekhteho” picturised on Feroz Khan, became hit in the early 80s.
 He gave a new definition to action films with the film Jaanbaaz, where he protested against the trade of LSD and other Narcotic drugs.
 Villains like Raza Murad and Shakti Kapoor gained prominence from Feroz Khan’s films.
 Feroz Khan used Anil Kapoor, Dimple Kapadia and Sri Devi in Jaanbaaz in his unique style.